 Before treatment, one of our specialists will assess your needs and discuss your budget and goals with you.
 Our aim is to provide the most comfortable and comprehensive treatment possible.
 We have experience in treating severe foot and ankle damage but we want to help you get treatment before infection progresses.

-The professionals at Newtown Foot and Ankle Specialists offer these procedures to patients:
+The professionals at Newtown Foot and Ankle Specialists in Bucks County offer these procedures to patients:

 - Joint reconstruction

 - Draining fluid

 - Removing damaged tissue from wounds, ulcers, and infections